-Most of our Desi cows are low milk producer, producing 2 or 3 lire of milk per day with shorter lactation period of 150 days, these Desi cow are seasonal breeder giving milk in the summer months.
-However, some Desi milk breed like Gir, Sahiwal and Red Sindhi producing over 3000 litre milk in 305 day lactation.
-The number of these breed is limited in a population on of 200 million cattle.
-This is a big burden on country.
+Most of our Desi cows are low milk producer, producing 2 or 3 lire of milk per day with a shorter lactation period of 150 days, these Desi cows are seasonal breeder giving milk in the summer months.
+However, some Desi milk breed like Gir, Sahiwal and Red Sindhi producing over 3000-litre milk in a 305-day lactation.
+The number of this breed is limited in a population on of 200 million cattle.
+This is a big burden on the country.

-Further the ban on cow slaughter, mechanization of agriculture and milk marketing has meant more exotic cows and buffalo.
+Further, the ban on cow slaughter, mechanization of agriculture and milk marketing has meant more exotic cows and buffalo.
 Under such condition the milk of goats like Saanen and Anglo Nubian got is a good potion.
-These two goat are European goat but they can thrive in India.
-These goat give 4 to 5 litre of milk in 262 days lactation.
-They have long breeding season.
+These two goats are European goat but they can thrive in India.
+These goats give 4 to 5 litre of milk in 262 days lactation.
+They have a long breeding season.

-The sale of their milk has no problem and the males are easily disposed.
+The sale of their milk has no problem and the males are easily disposed of.
 Even Mahatma Gandhi advised the goat keeping.
-These goat can be introduce by artificial insemination or Embryo transfer technique.
-The frozen semen and embryos are available in international market.
+This goat can be introduced by artificial insemination or Embryo transfer technique.
+The frozen semen and embryos are available in the international market.
 The detail of these two goats is given below.

 We compare these cow to the Anglo Nubian/Saanen goat, then it makes sense.
-Our goat are meat type.
-It produces only 100 litre milk in 100 day lactation.
+Our goat is a meat type.
+It produces only 100-litre milk in a 100-day lactation.
 The Anglo Nubian goat is a cross between the Jamunapari goats.
-They can survive in hot climate.
+They can survive in a hot climate.
 So they are as good as Desi cow.
 Its housing is easy and they eat less fodder.

 Characteristics of Anglo Nubian Goat

-Size of this goat is medium, they can be black, white, black or brown, or may be various mixed colors.
+Size of this goat is medium, they can be black, white, black or brown, or maybe various mixed colours.
 Pendulous, long sized ears are present close to the head.
 Legs are long in size.
 The male goat weighs around 80 kg and the female goat weighs around 61 kg.
 They are hornless.

 These goats are crossbred, so they have the features of two goats.
 They can live in high temperature, produces a good quantity of milk and also used for meat production.
-These goat contains largest amount of fat in their milk about 4%.
+This goat contains the largest amount of fat in their milk by about 4%.
 The breeding season in these goats is much longer than other goat breeds, so it will produce milk for around one year.

 The Saanen Goat is originated from Switzerland (domestic Swiss breed), this is well known for the good milk production, its milk is distributed over eighty countries in the world.
 It is a highly productive dairy goat.
 This goat is worldwide popular, the total world population of this goat is over 900,000, where 14,000 are in Switzerland.
 Because of its high milk producing capacity, it was exported world-widely.
 And it has given rise to more sub-breeds, by crossbreeding with local goats.